ax1/electrocomms/README.md

 ## Usage

-Developers: Download source code and build first libraries, and then project, using `make` on each folders.
+Developers: Download source code, then execute `make` in the src folder.
 Users: use a pre-compiled binary from /dist folder.

 > Note: At this stage of the project, the public key must be kept secret for everybody but the allowed clients.
 See reasoning and alternatives [here](/src/kyber1024/LICENSE).